Subhadra-Mishra-iub/ghc-rsvp-tracker/DEMO_GUIDE.md

 ### Closing (30 seconds)
 **Say:**
-> "The whole app is built with React and TypeScript, styled with Tailwind CSS, and uses Framer Motion for smooth animations.
+> "The whole website is built with React and TypeScript, styled with Tailwind CSS, and uses Framer Motion for smooth animations.
 It's fully client-side - no backend needed - and all data persists in the browser.
 Perfect for a quick personal organizer at conferences!"

 **Highlight:**
 - Mobile responsiveness (resize browser window)